 You may want to gather information to help you feel more informed about your decision.
 Your doctor can refer you to a specialist for treatment.
 This could include a urologist, a medical or radiation oncologist, or a surgeon.

-Before starting treatment, many people find it helpful to get a second opinion about the diagnosis of kidney cancer and the treatment plan.
+Before starting treatment, many people find it helpful to get a second opinion about kidney cancer diagnosis and the treatment plan.

 Kidney cancer is one of the most common cancers that undergo spontaneous remission.
-However, the incidence is quite low (approximately 0.5%).
+However, the incidence is relatively low (approximately 0.5%).

 There are several standard types of treatment for kidney cancer.
 In most cases, surgery is the first step.
 However, even if the surgery removes the entire tumor, your doctor may suggest additional treatment to remove the remaining cancer cells that can not be seen.

 These are the main types of surgery for kidney cancer.
 The kind you have depends on how advanced your cancer is: